aglavic/plotpy/README.txt

-      Release Notes for the plotting script collection Version 0.6.3 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki
+      Release Notes for the plotting script collection Version 0.7 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki

 Content:

 0   - introduction
-1   - changes since version 0.6.2
+1   - changes since version 0.6.3
-1.1   - changes since version 0.6
-1.2 - changes from version 0.5 to 0.6
+1.1 - changes from version 0.5 to 0.6.3
-1.3 - changes from version 0.4 to 0.5
+1.2 - changes from version 0.4 to 0.5
 2   - installation Linux
 2.1 - installation Windows
-3   - list of modules and packages
-4   - description of scripts
-5   - goles for later releases
+3   - goles for later releases

 ----------- 0 - introduction --------------
-This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff, dns and in12 data.
+This is the fourth release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff, dns and some more file formats.
 The main goal of this project is to create one framework for common data evaluation of a bunch of instuments so that common tasks are automated and the user saves a lot of time.
 Many people use gnuplot and with this program you can create nice gnuplot graphs quite fast and change the gnuplot script after exporting it.
 For a description of the features see chapter 3.
-Version 0.6.3 is mainly fixing some issues with the GUI and backend but some additional features, which should not interfere with old functions, have also been included.
-If you would like some new features, found any bugs or would like to have additional file-types supported by the script feel free to go to the Wiki http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki .
-Any contribution to the Wiki content is also welcome.
+Version 0.7 is a huge step in functionality and usability.
+A lot of new features have been implemented and the old ones have been polished.
+The basic data structure has been reworked to be much faster and advanced.
+This version also introduces an ineractive ipython console, which can be used to run own scripts to interfere with the program interactively or to perform operations on the data.
+(For this purpose the new PhysicalProperty class which is used to store the data internally can be quite helpful.)

+The following list of changes does not claim to be complete:

------ 1 - changes since version 0.6.2 -------
+----- 1 - changes since version 0.6.3 -------
+- For gnuplot version >=4.4 mouse support was added for 2d plots including position status message, zoom functionality, adding labels on shift+click and fitting peak functions on ctrl+click.
+- Added template framework to fast create new datatypes.
+- Added MARIA, D7, general SPEC and IN17 datatype.
+- Added possibilty to derivate data using a moving window (Savitzky-Golay filter) or global (FFT) approach.
+- Added rebinning and smoothing options for 3d (map) data.
+- Added fit for 3d (map) datasets.
+- Added color selection dialog showing the available color scales.
+- Added some new fit functions.
+- Added FFT analysis of reflectivity measurements.
+- Export, apply options and print multple datasets together, which can be selected with previews.
+- Added a DataView dialog to show the data of the active plot in a table.
+- Possibility to update the program from a website (updatescript itself needs to be written, but will be downloaded automatically)
+- Rework the data output leading to a speedup in plotting of 70-95%.
+- Rework of the MeasurementData and PhysicalProperty objects which store the data, now the columns storing data are derived from the numpy.ndarray object, which make calculations a lot faster and gives the possiblity to use them with numpy universal functions.
+- Added program icons in the system menu and file type assignment (Windows/Debian package)
+- Fix rescaling the program window
+- Fix some unicode issues
+- Improved error handling and debug.log
+- A lot of bugfixes.

+----- 1.1 - changes from version 0.5 to 0.6.3 -------
 - added printing with system print dialog (pygtk >= 2.10) or with commandline tool for unix
 - added Radial integration around one point of a plotted maps
 - added some convenience functions to the IPython console to give experienced users the possibility to